tansey/functionalmf/politics/README.md

 The [GDELT project](https://www.gdeltproject.org/) tracks different kinds of interactions between nations.
 We used a subset of the dataset here to demonstrate different ways to model count data.
 Specifically, we focused on the `cooperate` action and the G20 nations.
 See `create_datasets.py` for details on how we preprocessed the dataset.

 See `benchmark.py` for full code on setting up both the negative binomial and Poisson models.
-The upshot here is that a negative binomial model with Polya-Gamma augmentation is unstable:
+The upshot here is that a negative binomial model with Polya-Gamma augmentation fits well to in-sample curves (white entries) but is unstable for held out curves (shaded entries):

 ![Visualization of the Negative Binomial functional matrix factorization](https://github.com/tansey/functionalmf/raw/master/img/nb-tensor-filtering-politics.png)